Psalms For Life

 As with Psalm 1, this psalm declares who this world’s truly enviable people are.
 And again, it singles out people we wouldn’t normally pick.
 What makes those who care for the poor so blessed?
 God.
 Because they care for the poor as God does, he’s there for them when trouble strikes.
 He protects them from harm and heals their diseases.

 But David isn’t just waxing philosophical here.
 He’s desperately ill and far from the perfect role model he’d like to be.
 Yet he doesn’t barter for his life.
 He simply asks God for mercy.
-Like vultures, those who surround him wait for him to die—eager to divide the spoils.
+Like vultures, the enemies surrounding him wait for him to die—eager to divide the spoils.
 They gossip, “He’s got one foot in the grave!”
 Even one of his best friends has turned on him.
-So in his weakness, David asks God to enable him to execute judgment on them.
+So in his weakness, David asks God to enable him to deal with their treachery by executing judgment on them.
+He is the king, after all.

-And the fact that his enemies haven’t won yet—since he’s still alive—tells him that God sees past his faults to the kind of man he is.
+It comforts him that his enemies haven’t won yet—since he’s still alive.
+This tells him that God sees past his faults to the kind of man he’s becoming.
 Because he’s becoming like God, he’s confident God won’t ever abandon him.
 And for that, David will never stop praising him.

 In your free moments today, meditate on this truth: